 Air Traffic Control Negligence

 Air traffic control plays a critical role in aviation safety.
-Air traffic controllers must undergo extensive training and follow a detailed set of rules and regulations; and when they make mistakes, their employers can be held fully-accountable.
+Air traffic controllers must undergo extensive training and follow a detailed set of rules and regulations; and when they make mistakes, their employers can be held fully accountable.

 Flight Service Negligence

-Failure to properly fuel aircraft, failure to conduct mandatory inspections, failure to perform maintenance and repairs, and other forms of flight service negligence are all potential causes of aviation accidents.
+Failure to properly fuel the aircraft, failure to conduct mandatory inspections, failure to perform maintenance and repairs, and other forms of flight service negligence are all potential causes of aviation accidents.